Initiate a Partnership Project

 Strategic Partnership Projects (SPP)

-An SPP, formerly know as a Work For Others (WFO) Agreement, is a fee for service contract that enables industry/non-profit institutions/non-federal entities to pay SLAC to perform a defined scope of work or tasks that draws upon the expertise of SLAC.
+An SPP, formerly know as a Work For Others (WFO) Agreement, is a research service contract that enables entities to pay SLAC to perform a defined scope of work or tasks that draws upon the expertise of SLAC.

 Work performed by SLAC is fully funded by the non-DOE entity.
-An SPP permits the funding partner to retain right of first refusal to patent resulting R&D and to retain intellectual property generated from the project, except for government use.
+An SPP permits a domestic partner to retain right of first refusal to patent resulting R&D and to retain intellectual property generated from the project, except for government use.

 Small Business Innovation Research/Small Business Technology Transfer (SBIR/STTR)

-The SBIR and STTR programs are sponsored by the U.S. Government to provide small businesses competitive grants to aid Research & Development and support resulting commercialization.
+The SBIR and STTR programs are sponsored by the U.S. Government to provide small businesses competitive grants and contracts to perform Research & Development and support resulting commercialization.

 The small business must meet certain criteria to compete.
 SLAC has partnered with a number of small businesses to support their Research & Development goals and to assist in technology commercialization.
 Please see the following link for more information, and to see if your small business is eligible to apply: